lfn-cnti/bestpractices/doc/README.md

 <a name="intro"></a>
 ## Introduction

-The goal of this group is to define set of practices in which CNF can be evaluated on to dtermine how cloud native a CNF is (based on those best practices).
-CNF can be evaluated against those best practices thourhg test cases that are developed by other complimentary open source projects.
+The goal of this group is to define a set of practices against which CNFs can be evaluated to determine how [cloud native](https://github.com/cloud-native-principles/cloud-native-principles) native a CNF is based on those best practices.
+CNFs can be evaluated against those best practices throught test cases that are developed by other complimentary open source projects like the [CNF Test Suite](https://github.com/cncf/cnf-conformance/blob/master/README-testsuite.md)

 The goal of CNF-WG is not trying to define what cloud native for netowrk function is.
 CNF-WG will rely on other industry inititaves (such as CNCF TUG) to define that.